YahooArchive/express-yui/README.md

 Aside from that, `express-yui` will try to extend the `express` peer dependency to augment the app instance automatically everytime you call `express()` to create a brand new instance.
-This is useful, and in most cases just enough.
+This is useful, and in most cases, it is just enough.
 Here is an example:

 ```
 var express = require('express'),
     yui = require('express-yui'),
     app = express();

-app.yui.applyConfig({ foo: 'something' });
+app.yui.applyConfig({ fetchCSS: false });
 ```

-As you can see in the example above, the `yui` member is now available for the app, and the only thing you have to keep in mind is the order of the `require` statements.
+As you can see in the example above, the `yui` member is available off the app instance, and the only thing you have to keep in mind is the order of the `require` statements.

 But this is not always the case.
-Sometimes you have a 3rd party module that is requiring `express`, and even creating the app under the hood, in which case you can just augment an existing express app instance by doing this:
+Sometimes you have a 3rd party module that is requiring `express`, and even creating the app under the hood, in which case you can just augment an existing express app instance by using the static utility `augment`, this is how:

 ```
 var yui = require('express-yui'),